 Plus, as a time-strapped mom who loves a fun cocktail, one that takes little time and effort but with big payoff is something I truly appreciate!

-Spicy Mojito Ingredients
+Spicy Mojito Ingredient Highlights

 The Best Alcohol for Mojitos